Applicant Screening Policies and Procedures

 Vehicles: If the vehicles possessed by the applicant exceed the amount allowed at the dwelling, the application may be denied.

-Renter’s Insurance: Tenants are required to obtain a renter’s insurance policy to cover damage to or loss of their own possessions, as well as losses resulting from their negligence.
-Tenant must provide acceptable proof of renters insurance prior to taking possession.
+Renter’s Insurance: Tenants are required to obtain a renter insurance policy, with a minimum liability coverage of $100,000, to cover damage to or loss of their own possessions, as well as losses resulting from their negligence.
+Tenant must provide acceptable proof of renter insurance prior to taking possession.

 Deposit To Hold: If your application is approved, we will require you to sign a Deposit to Hold Agreement, and pay a deposit to guarantee and hold the unit.
-Generally, a deposit to hold will hold the unit for up to seven (7) days.
+A deposit to hold will hold the unit for up to seven (7) days from the date of approval or availability of the property.
 If for any reason you fail to execute a rental agreement, you will forfeit any deposit to hold, per ORS 90.297.
 If your Deposit to Hold Agreement and payment is not received within 24 hours after being approved, we reserve the right to market the property for rent and screen additional applicants.
 All deposits must be paid with certified funds.